putridparrot/PutridParrot.Presentation/README.md

+# Note: This is a prototype based upon ideas around making MVVM simpler, now we have source generators a proper solution would be using source generators.

 I've implemented view models (for the MVVM pattern) in so many different ways over the years and discovered each has its own merits.
 Basically, there isn't a great "one size fits all" approach, in my opinion.
 Hence this solution contains various base classes which you can derive your